 From this point on, smearing should be done selectively to blend the areas you wish to soften.
 Use a light touch, and remember that too much smearing and blending can dull the more colorful parts of your work.

 The exception of course would be if you’re looking to overhaul an area of the painting (or the entire thing).
-In that case, you can use on overall layer of smearing to “knock back” your painting, after which you can spray a layer of fixative and start over.
+In that case, just smear away the pastels you’ve blended to “knock back” your painting, after which you can spray a layer of fixative and start over.

 The more layers you add, the less control you may have over the colors, so tread carefully.
-Here is my finished piece, with a few final touches of smearing and detail:
+Here’s my finished 9″ x 12″ pastel painting titled “Horizon” with a few final touches of smearing and detail:

 If you’re new to pastel (or just new to smearing it), try a simple subject and play around with the effects of smearing.
 It can get messy, but as you get into the flow, you’ll get comfortable with smearing intuitively, and just might find that it can be one of the most liberating ways to work with soft pastels!